turbot/steampipe-mod-oci-insights/dashboards/ons/docs/ons_subscription_dashboard.md

 This dashboard answers the following questions:

 - How many subscriptions are in each tenancy, compartment, and region?
-- How many pending subscriptions are there?
+- How many subscriptions are in pending confirmation state?